grange85/ahfow-www/collections/_posts/2003/2003-09-30-damon-and-naomi-cross-the-pond.markdown

 - damon & naomi
 tags: []
 ---
-<p>Damon & Naomi head back to Europe for a couple more shows.
-They have dates scheduled in London, UK and in Brest and Paris in France.</p>
+Damon & Naomi head back to Europe for a couple more shows.
+They have dates scheduled in London, UK and in Brest and Paris in France.